Creamy and vibrant Lemon Sherbet is a refreshing light treat. It’s the cross between sorbet and ice cream, and it’s easier to make than you think!

-To me nothing says spring quite like the bright, robust, and fresh flavor of lemon.
-I love that this recipe is still creamy like ice cream but don’t have nearly as many calories.
+To me, nothing says warmer weather quite like the bright, robust, and fresh flavor of lemon.
+And that’s a big reason why I love this recipe, it has great lemon flavor and it’s super easy to make!
+Plus, the Lemon Sherbet is creamy like ice cream but not nearly as many calories.

 - You can turn this simple treat into a dinner party star by serving it inside hollowed out lemons and with fresh berries and toasted almonds.

 - This Lemon Sherbet will keep in an airtight container in the freezer for up to a month.

 ONE YEAR AGO: Monterey Chicken

 All that you need are just 4 ingredients to make this Lemon Sherbet recipe!

 - 6 Tablespoons freshly squeezed lemon juice